Considering All-on-4 or All-on-X Dental Implants Overseas?

 Financial distress from needing retreatment

-One of the biggest misconceptions we see is the belief that once implants are in, you don’t need to worry about them again.
+One of the biggest misconceptions is that once implants are in, there is no further worry.

 In reality, implant-supported bridges require: